aws/aws-durable-execution-sdk-python/docs/core/wait.md

 ### How long can a wait operation last?

-Wait operations can last as long as needed, but consider:
-- Lambda execution limits (15 minutes per invocation)
-- Your function's total execution time requirements
-- Cost implications of long-running executions
+There is an upper limit of 1 year - that's the maximum length of an execution.

-The wait itself doesn't consume Lambda execution time—your function suspends and resumes later.
+The wait itself doesn't consume Lambda execution time, your function suspends and resumes later.
+However, consider cost implications of long-running executions.

-### What happens if my Lambda times out during a wait?

-Nothing bad happens.
-The wait operation is already checkpointed with its scheduled end time.
-When the wait duration expires, the system automatically invokes your function again, and execution resumes after the wait.

 ### Can I cancel a wait operation?